3210439/3210439/README.md

-### **About me**
+### **About Me**

-hi !! there I’m a full stack developer, I’m passionated at programming with Springboot and React.

-now I’m learning about next.js and react and how to optimize server.
+Hi there!
+I'm a passionate Full Stack Developer with expertise in Spring Boot and React.
+Currently, I am expanding my skill set by learning Next.js and exploring server optimization techniques.

-### **This year’s Goals**
+### **This Year’s Goals**

-- making my own project
+- Develop and launch my own project
+- Master server optimization strategies
-- learn how to optimize server
+- Contribute to open-source projects on GitHub
-- contribute github’s open source